 causes patients to feel full sooner and eat less (restriction); bypassing a portion of the intestine means the patient’s body absorbs fewer calories (malabsorption).

-Dr. Christou, our founder, believes that the laparoscopic gastric bypass, when performed properly, produces the best long tern results.
-Dr. Christou believes that the surgical technique used by most bariatric surgeons results in large gastric pouches (new stomach) which enlarge further with the passage of time and the adaptation of the human body.
+We believe that the laparoscopic gastric bypass, when performed properly, produces the best long tern results.
+The surgical technique used by many bariatric surgeons results in large gastric pouches (new stomach) which enlarge further with the passage of time and the adaptation of the human body.
 This can lead to significant weight regain.
-To avoid this, Dr. Christou and the WLS surgeons under his mentorship use a special technique that creates a very small stomach pouch, ~30-40 ml.
+To avoid this, we use a special technique that creates a very small stomach pouch, ~30-40 ml.
 This pouch does not enlarge and is responsible for the excellent results shown by our patients.